Suchismita-Deb/Suchismita-Deb.github.io/content/post/SystemDesign/ImportantTopic.md

 CDN is one technique for Caching.
 ### Caching.
-Creating copy of data which can be refetched faster in future.
+Creating copy of data which can be re-fetched faster in the future.

-Mking network request is expensive.
+Making network request is expensive.
 So browser cache the data in the disk.

 Reading from the disk is expensive so computer copy it in memory RAM.